GoogleCloudPlatform/professional-services/examples/bq_benchmarks/README.md

 `--bq_logs_dataset`: Name of dataset hold BQ logs table.
 This dataset must be in project used for `--bq_project_id`.

+`--include_federated_query_benchmark`: Flag to indicate that the Federated Query Benchmark should be run on the created tables and the files the tables were loaded from before the tables are deleted.
+If results for both benchmarks are desired, this will save time when compared to running each benchmark independently, since the same tables needed for the File Loader Benchmark are needed for the Federated Query Benchmark.
+It has a value of `store_true`, so this flag will be set to False, unless it is provided in the command.

-### Running with Pre-Created Files
+##### Running with Pre-Created Files

-If you don't want to run the project from scratch, and instead want to use the file combinations that have already been generated to create your benchmark tables, then you can skip several steps.
+If you don't want to run the project from scratch, and instead want to use the file combinations that have already been generated in the `data-analytics-pocs` project, then use the following parameters to run the File Loader Benchmark, then use the following command:

-Still go through step 1 to select file parameters, and still run step 2 to create a results table in your own project.

-Steps 3, 4, and 5 can all be skipped.

-Finally, create the benchmark tables and save the results in your own project by running the following command:
 ```
 python bq_file_load_benchmark.py \
---create_benchmark_tables \
+--run_file_loader_benchmark \
 --bq_project_id=<ID of your own project holding the BigQuery resources> \
 --gcs_project_id='data-analtyics-pocs' \
 --staging_project_id='data-analytics-pocs' \